Building & Plumbing

 Please note that State Government fees are payable on all work valued at $20,000 or more regardless of the building work category.
 These fees are collected by the Permit Authority at Council office.

 A building surveyor will be able to provide you with advice on the category of your work and the types of approvals you will need.
+Council does not provide building surveying services; you will need to engage a private surveyor to conduct assessments and inspections for your project.
 To find a licensed building surveyor, click here.

 An owner builder must apply for owner builder status and a building permit for each project they undertake.
 This is regardless of the risk category which would be applied to the work if it were undertaken by a licensed builder.
 For information on the requirements and how to apply for an owner/builder permit, click here.